dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #3 Managed Chaining.md

 ### Disposal (IDisposable)

-As each `ManagedChain` holds the underlying structures in unmanaged memory (to prevent them being moved and their pointers being invalidated), then it is critical you dispose them; either by calling `Dispose()` or by using a `using` statement.
+As each `Chain` holds the underlying structures in unmanaged memory (to prevent them being moved and their pointers being invalidated), then it is critical you dispose them; either by calling `Dispose()` or by using a `using` statement.